jasny/improved-php-iterable/README.md

 }
 ```

-Of course we could combine these operators an apply them in a simple loop without the use of iterators.
+Of course, we could combine these operators and apply them in a simple loop without the use of iterators.
 However this
 couples all that logic.
 If a method returns all values in upper case, a second and unrelated method (in a different
 class) might remove the spaces.
 For iterators this doesn't matter.